Try this gluten-free chicken and dumplings recipe for a taste of delicious comfort food! This recipe is also dairy-free and egg-free.

 One thing that you might be wondering if you’re considering making gluten-free chicken and dumplings is “how can I thicken this dish without flour?”

-I was able to thicken the soup using a gluten-free flour blend in place of normal white flour.
+I was able to thicken the chicken soup in this recipe using a gluten-free flour blend in place of normal white flour.
 More specifically, I used King Arthur Measure-for-Measure Gluten-free Flour Blend, my go-to gluten-free flour for baking and cooking.

 If you are looking for a way to thicken your chicken and dumplings without gluten-free flour, another option is to create a slurry with cornstarch and water and add that mixture to your soup to thicken the dish.